 Determined to add some intention to my decisions, I trawled the internet for a couple of foundational principles to get me started.
 What I found was, well, an overwhelming amount of information to weed through.
 (Some of it helpful, and some of it––err, less so).

-In order to make sense of all the noise, I asked Mo Bentley of Springdale Beer Co. along with Brayden Volk from Hoof Hearted Brewing for their take on how to approach pairing beer with food.
+To make sense of all the noise, I asked Mo Bentley, former general manager and kitchen manager of the now-defunct Springdale Beer Co., along with Brayden Volk, operations manager at Hoof Hearted Brewing, for their take on how to approach pairing beer with food.
 What follows are the fruits of my labors.
-A sort of dummy’s guide to beer pairing, if you will.
+A dummy’s guide to beer pairing, if you will.

 So, when choosing what brew to accompany your food, there are several guiding principles to keep in mind.
 Above all else, it’s helpful to know your goals.
 Try to have an idea of whether you want your food-beverage pairing to be a relationship based on complement, contrast, avoiding overpowering, or rule-breaking.